lmsadmin-uiw/canvas-complex-image/README.md

 - The script uses Canvas's InstUI CSS class names (e.g., `css-bym9jl-formFieldLayout`) to match the native look.
 These are generated class names that could change across Canvas releases.
 - Content authors must use this upload flow to get `<figure>` markup.
 Images added via other methods (drag-and-drop, URL embed) are not intercepted.

-**If stability is a hard requirement**, a dedicated LTI tool that generates its own UI is more durable — but comes with hosting, authentication, and maintenance overhead.
-For most institutions, the custom JS approach is the practical choice and has been stable across multiple Canvas release cycles.

 ## Compatibility

-- Tested on Canvas LMS (cloud-hosted) with the New Rich Content Editor
+- Tested on Canvas LMS with the New Rich Content Editor
 - Requires jQuery and TinyMCE (both provided by Canvas)
 - No external dependencies